$676,231Average Value$350Average Price per Sq Ft5Homes For Sale

 Students are zoned for Mountain Views Supervisory Union schools

 Mountain Views Supervisory Union, rated B-plus on Niche, serves the area.
 Students may attend Woodstock Elementary before advancing to The Prosper Valley School for fifth and sixth grade.
 Both schools are rated A-minus.
-The Prosper Valley School embraces the landscape as an opportunity to learn: fifth graders start the year off with a freshwater snorkeling education program in the nearby White River.
-Seventh through twelfth graders may attend Woodstock Union Middle and High School, rated B-plus.
+The Prosper Valley School embraces the landscape as an opportunity to learn: fifth graders can start the year off with a freshwater snorkeling education program in the nearby White River.
+Seventh through 12th graders may attend Woodstock Union Middle and High School, rated B-plus.
 Mountain Views Supervisory Union offers intra-district school choice, allowing students to apply to other schools within the district.

 Woodstock Elementary School provides academic success to its students.